-- The Transamerica I-Series program’s annual fees will not exceed 2.50%
+- The Transamerica One Wealth management program’s annual fees will not exceed 2.00%

 What to Watch Out For

-TFA reported nine disclosures of regulatory and disciplinary actions in its most recent filings with the Securities and Exchange Commission (SEC).
-While two involved an affilliated firm and an affiliated individual, seven involved the firm itself.
-Regarding these seven violations, fines ranged from $50,000 to $800,000, and in one case, TFA had to return roughly $6 billion to customers.
+TFA reported several disclosures of regulatory and disciplinary actions in its most recent filings with the U.S. Securities and Exchange Commission (SEC).
+While two involved an affiliated firm and an affiliated individual, eight involved the firm itself.
+Regarding these eight violations, fines ranged from $50,000 to $4.4 million, and in one case, TFA had to return roughly $6 million to customers.